apache/arrow/dev/tasks/conda-recipes/README.md

 ### Backporting from the upstream feedstocks

-So most of the cases these recipes are more accurate, altough the upstream feedstock regurarly receive automatic updates by the conda-forge team, and we need to backport those changes to the crossbow recipes.
-Most of these updates are touching the version pinning files (``.ci_support`) and other CI related configuration files.
+In most of the cases these recipes are more accurate, then the upstream feedstocks.
+Altough the upstream feedstocks regurarly receive automatic updates by the conda-forge team so we need to backport those changes to the crossbow recipes.
+Most of these updates are touching the version pinning files (under `.ci_support`) and other CI related configuration files.

 Because all three recipes must be built in the same continuous integration job prefer porting from the [pyarrow feedstock][pyarrow-feedstock].